 Official Requests for Information

 Requests should be submitted by email or in writing (preferably on company or business letterhead), addressed to the DOM Public Records Officer, and indicating the specific information, coverage or records/documentation desired.
-No more than two people requesting information per company or organization will be assisted at a time.
+No more than two requests per company or organization will be assisted at a time.
 Please refrain from submitting duplicate requests to DOM staff, bureaus or the fiscal agent.

 As specified by the Mississippi Public Records Act (Miss.
 Code Ann. § 25-61-5) and DOM’s policy, DOM will produce the requested information no later than seven working days from the date of request receipt.